Skip to content

 Rollout Logics Wrapper

-Posted on 2023-06-25 | In java |
+Posted on 2023-06-25 | Reading time 7 min | In java

 In modern software development, the process extends beyond simply completing a task and moving on.
 It entails continuous work on new updates, features, and bug fixes.
 Therefore, the role of feature flags becomes crucial in the software’s lifecycle.
 Feature flags can be classified as either static or dynamic, depending on the speed at which their changes are applied to the application’s behavior.
 In this post, we will not discuss the various types of feature flags; instead, we will concentrate on the different approaches for writing code that depends on these variables and styles.